 The plot of any anime is, as Aristotle might have said, its soul.
 Without a sequence of actions binding each moment to the next, we wouldn’t have a reason to watch the show.
 Love Live! is very conscious of its potential public image as a tired story of underdogs winning a dance contest.
 So it gives us slightly different portrayals of what we’re used to.
 When it does get boring and tired, such as the first few episodes of Season 2, it’s focusing on individuals a little too much.
 Most of the time, we either get a solid but unsurprising episode, or, occasionally, a few surprises.

 For one thing, sometimes the anime repeats, a little implausibly, the opening of the first episode.
 Episode 11 (Season 1) gives us a recap from Nico where she talks about herself.
 Just once, someone gets slapped.
 Episode endings are especially well used, segueing into the ending theme; in Episode 8, this makes the ending seem like the song that was written.
-One small problem, however, is that most problems are solved without much explanation by the end of the episode.
+One small issue, however, is that most problems are solved without much explanation by the end of the episode.

 Sometimes the anime is in on the joke.
 Maki loves pointing out how terrible Nico’s little acts are (the others agree).
 In Episode 6, Nico seems to pull a megaphone out of thin air.
 Honoka’s dad is basically the only male person we see (and we never see his face).